From Tricks to Transformation: The 3 Stages of AI Adoption for MSPs

 This is where you transform ServiceAI from "helpful assistant" to "intelligent expert."

-You're filling knowledge gaps.
-You're training AI on your specific processes.
+You're filling knowledge gaps identified in Phase 1.
+You're training the AI on your specific processes.
 You're customizing behavior for different clients.
-You're building the brain that will power zero-touch resolution.
+You're building the intelligence foundation that makes AI assistance truly valuable.

 Verify techs are seeing improved AI responses.
-As your knowledge base grows, AI suggestions should get noticeably better.
-If they're not, your articles might need refinement.
+As your knowledge base grows and Article RPS improves, Orion suggestions should get noticeably better.
+Rising Ticket RPS scores indicate your documentation work is paying off.

-Evaluate and refine AI responses.
+Battle-test AI responses until you're confident in quality.
 If responses aren't quite right, figure out why.
 Missing documentation?
 Unclear processes?
 Inconsistent historical data?
 Fix the root cause, not just the symptom.

 Train your team on AI-assisted workflows.
-By now, your techs should be comfortable with ServiceAI.
+By now, your techs should be comfortable with Orion.
 They trust the suggestions.
 They know when to accept, edit, or override them.
+They understand how their ratings help improve the system.

 Before moving to Phase 3, you must achieve:

 This is your quality gate.
-If RPS scores aren't at 8+, you're not ready for client-facing deployment.
-Keep training.
+If Ticket RPS scores aren't at 8+ for common ticket types, you're not ready for full deployment.
+Keep improving documentation and testing.

 By the end of 90 days, you should achieve:

-You might be tempted to skip Phase 2 and jump straight to ChatAI deployment.
-After all, clients don't see ServiceAI working behind the scenes, they see ChatAI.
-Why not deploy the visible part first?
+You might be tempted to skip Phase 2 and jump straight to full deployment.
+After all, your techs are already using Orion—why not just roll it out to everyone immediately?

 The sequential approach works because each phase builds knowledge that enhances the next: